Art (ART/ART&)

 5 hours of lecture

 A survey of influential individuals, artifacts, technologies and intellectual thought in graphic design from its origins to contemporary practice.
 Emphasis on the development of a visual vocabulary and providing historical and cultural context for design practice.
 Appropriate for non-majors.
 Fulfills PPI distribution requirement.
-[GE, HA, SE][PNP]
+[GE, HA, PPI, SE][PNP]

 Graphic Design Studio II